CPoS Changes - Effective Fall 2021

 - How will this affect study abroad?

-Study abroad courses may count for federal financial aid if they apply towards outstanding coursework in your officially declared program of study.
+Study abroad courses may count for federal/state financial aid if they apply towards outstanding coursework in your officially declared program of study.

 - How will courses needed for double majors be treated?